t3knoid/homelab/generate_ansible_inventory_docs_github_action.md

 title: "Generate Ansible Inventory Docs GitHub Action"
 ---

-Here’s a draft documentation page for your **Generate Ansible Inventory Docs** GitHub Action, styled similarly to the example you provided:

----

 # Generate Ansible Inventory Docs GitHub Action

-This GitHub Action automatically generates documentation for your Ansible inventories whenever changes are pushed to the `main` branch or a pull request is created.
+This GitHub Action automatically generates documentation for the Ansible inventories whenever changes are pushed to the `main` branch or a pull request is created.
 It uses a Python script to generate markdown files for each inventory and commits the changes back to the repository.

 ---